-- Terracotta Plant Waterer – Perhaps not the most fancy of gifts, but very practical for anyone with house plants (I just ordered some).
+- Terracotta Plant Waterer – Perhaps not the fanciest of gifts, but very practical for anyone with house plants (I just ordered some).
 It upcycles a glass bottle to water a plant for weeks.

 - Wine Subscription – If your parents are wine-drinkers, they will love this wine subscription box of organic biodynamic wines.

 - Royally Flawless Face Oil – Ditch all the overpriced anti-aging creams out there.
 This oil uses high-quality ingredients for real results.

 - Alitura – Speaking of skin, anything from Alitura makes a wonderful gift and I have been using their products for years.
 The Santal Black is great for any Dad and their face mask and gold serum make you feel like you just left the spa.

 - Shiatsu Massage Pillow – I got this for my mom last Christmas and she uses it all the time.